How to Design Ad Banners that Drive CTR

 - Black is perhaps the most powerful color of all.
 While many brands use it, only a few use it properly.
 Black represents power, luxury, sophistication, and exclusivity on one hand and death, evil, and mystery on the other;

-- White represents the simplicity of a product both in its form as well as function – just look at Apple.
-Using white is the best choice when your brand is all about minimalism, simplicity, and transparency.
+- White represents a product’s simplicity in both form and function—just look at Apple.
+White is the best choice when your brand is about minimalism, simplicity, and transparency.

 Crafting an Effective Call-to-Action